souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

     }
     ```

     We pass the data to be updated in the `body` of the request and customer ID of the customer whose details are being updated is passed in the URL.
     (NOTE: later when you see the request you will understand it better, for now focus on the logic.)

+    Sample request:-
+    ```
+    curl --location --request PUT "localhost:8192/customer/4" \
+    --header "Content-Type: application/json" \
+    --data "{
+        \"CustomerName\":\"haldar\"
+    }"
+    ```
 7. Let's try to `DELETE` a resource now.

     ```